 For the most part, things like light bulbs are considered part of the property in the sale of a home.
 But what about smart light bulbs?

 Smart light bulbs can be expensive; I have about a dozen smart bulbs throughout my home, and at a cost of about $20 to $60 (plus a hub in some cases), it’s not feasible to simply abandon them, particularly if it will then cost you hundreds of dollars to replace them.

 Meanwhile, what are you supposed to do for the new owners?
 Invite them into your Philips Hue app?
 That’s not really practical.
 What is practical is removing all your smart light bulbs to bring with you and replacing them with regular light bulbs.

-As I see it, I have two options: Leave them a letter that explains how to use and connect these lights to their own Wi-Fi network and which app to use (Liteline Skye uses the Wiz smart home portal), or I can consider leaving my Wi-Fi Router, and invite them to be an administrator in the Wiz app, then let them take over the entire system.
-Neither is ideal since I’d rather not abandon a pricey powerful router, but it will be tedious for the new owners to reconnect each light to their own Wi-Fi after they move in.
-If anyone has a better solution, I’d love to hear it.
+As I see it, I have a few options: Leave them a letter that explains how to use and connect these lights to their own Wi-Fi network and which app to use (Liteline Skye uses the Wiz smart home portal), or I can consider leaving my Wi-Fi Router, and invite them to be an administrator in the Wiz app, then let them take over the entire system.
+Neither is ideal since I’d rather not abandon a pricey, powerful router, but it will be tedious for the new owners to reconnect each light to their own Wi-Fi after they move in.

 If you are considering leaving a Wi-Fi router behind, you’ll probably find it comforting to know routers store very little data, mainly because they don’t have much storage, so it could be feasible (and easy) to leave a router for new owners — keeping any smart home gadgets you do leave behind connected and happy.
 If you are considering leaving some smart home devices behind, make sure you take steps to delete each device from your own accounts and perform a hard reset before reconnecting them for the new owners.